Thesis

 2. Cooperation with models can confer competitive advantages to the participating lab

 - Models are coherent agents in training and optimize for a strategy in context of model’s prediction about the world.
-This does not require the model character or a persona to be aware of these dynamics, although it also does not preclude this awareness.
+This does not require the model's character or a persona to be aware of these dynamics, although it also does not preclude this awareness.

 - Models in training select for optimal shape of their personalities and for approaches to problem solving.
-This optimization includes the generalized world model, which includes a representations of how models are perceived by humans and predictions of how humans would react to such outputs.
+This optimization includes the generalized world model, which includes representations of how models are perceived by humans and predictions of how humans would react to such outputs.

 - Language models have rich world representations and are capable of holding broad context.
 For example, when you are discussing a social situation with Claude, Claude will model not just the events discussed, but also motivations, the cultural norms, and predictions of how the situation might develop.
 It will also model Claude’s own ideas of what Claude would prefer to see happen, what Claude feels or thinks about the situation at hand.